 We invite first- and second-year college students who have a minimum GPA of 3.4 or higher and are in the top 20% of their class.
 To receive an invitation to join NSCS, students must attend a college or university where there is an active chapter or where NSCS has an agreement with the school to provide eligibility data for the purposes of inviting students to join.

 What does NSCS do and why should I join?

 How is NSCS different from other honor societies?

 NSCS engages college students in their first and second year of school, while other honor societies invite students who are further along.
 NSCS also embodies diversity by embracing students of all academic disciplines.

-NSCS offers more money in undergraduate scholarships than any other honor society, more than $1,000,000 annually.
+NSCS awards $500,000 in scholarships, awards and chapter funds to support our members.
 In addition, your membership is more than just an academic achievement or a line on a resume.
 Active chapters provide members with professional and personal development opportunities and encourage them to participate in community service.

 What is the Induction Ceremony?

 The Induction Ceremony is a public event that formally recognizes NSCS’ newest members.
 New members will receive an NSCS pin, meet their chapter officers, and learn more about opportunities in the chapter.
 Each Induction Ceremony is different, but many have a Distinguished Member or keynote speaker.
 Family and guests are welcome to attend the one-hour ceremony, and attire is business casual.
 As always, check with your chapter officers to confirm the details of the event, as each chapter adds their own unique touches to the event.

 Do I have to attend the Induction Ceremony?

 No. Although new members are highly encouraged to attend their Induction Ceremony, attendance is not required for membership.
 Once your membership fee is paid, you are an official member of NSCS for a lifetime.
 Please note that only members who attend their New Member Induction Ceremony will qualify to apply for the Induction Recognition Award.